bytebase/bytebase.com/content/docs/tutorials/database-cicd-best-practice-with-bitbucket.md

    );
    ```

 1. Wait for a while, there is a SQL Review comment added.
-As we configured in the previous step, not null is a warning level SQL Review rule.
+As we configured in the previous step, `NOT NULL` is a warning level SQL Review rule.

    ![bitb-sql-review-warning](/content/docs/tutorials/database-cicd-best-practice-with-bitbucket/bitb-sql-review-warning.webp)